ilanRosenbaum/website/public/content/MiscBooks.md

 ### Category Notes
 For all categories other than "Favorite" the category given is how I felt after first reading the book at whatever age I was then.
 Favorites I have to still love.
 If a book was a favorite and I no longer like it at all, or not nearly as much, it gets moved down to great to acknowledge the joy it once brought me even if it doesn't any longer.

+# Inclusion Criteria
+I chose to include more or less any written words that exceeded 100 pages or had what I deemed to be literary value.
+Obviously that is inherently subjective, but this is my list, so I make the rules.
+If there are any paid advertisements within a text it will be excluded.
+The spirit of the criteria is to count any written texts that took large amounts of creativity, effort, and care to produce.
+With that being said I wanted a filter on text length, so I did chose to exclude all shorter texts (newspapers, individual news articles, newsletters, etc.).
+The actual amount of characters/pages can be limited and still be included in for example, the case of poetry books.
+Anything with literary value, a sustained and cohesive intent, no advertisements, sufficient length, and extensive love, effort, and care in it's creation.

 ## Reading List

 | Title                                                               | Author(s)         |